gem5bootcamp/latin-america-2024/homework/design-space-exploration/README.md

 ## Specific Questions to Answer

+For the following questions, provide visualizations (graphs/charts) that illustrate your findings.
+The [matplotlib](https://matplotlib.org/) library or [seaborn](https://seaborn.pydata.org/) is useful.
+Include at least a bar graph comparing IPC across different configurations.

+> Hint: GitHub Copilot (or ChatGPT) is *very good* at generating matplotlib code snippets.
+You can use it to generate the code for your visualizations.

 1. **Performance Comparison**:
    - Compare the performance of the Big core and Little core configurations.
 What are the key differences in IPC and execution time?
+How do the two configurations perform across different workloads?
    - When changing the cache and memory configurations, does the performance gap between the Big and Little cores change?

 2. **Cache Impact**:
    - How does changing the cache configuration affect performance?
 Discuss the trade-offs observed between your three-level cache and the alternative cache.

-3. **Memory Architecture**:
-   - Analyze the impact of switching from DDR4 to LPDDR5.
-How does the increased number of memory channels influence performance metrics?

-4. **Visualizations**:
-   - Provide visualizations (graphs/charts) that illustrate your findings.
-Include at least:
-     - A bar graph comparing IPC across different configurations.
-     - A line graph showing execution time for each benchmark across configurations.

-5. **Insights and Conclusions**:
+3. **Insights and Conclusions**:
    - Summarize your findings.
 What architectural choices led to the best performance?
 What recommendations would you make for future designs?

 ## **IMPORTANT**